Cyclaneusma needle cast

-Cyclaneusma (needle cast) is a fungal disease that is a part of the phylum, Ascomycota.
-It infects plants that are of pine classification.
+Cyclaneusma needle cast is a fungal disease that is a part of the phylum, Ascomycota.
+It infects pine trees.
 After infection by Cyclaneusma, most pines do not display symptoms until 10 months after the initial infection.
 Symptoms include needles developing yellow spots, horizontal brown bands around the needles, swelling of needles, and off-white fruiting bodies formed on infected needles.
 Because Cyclaneusma is an ascomycete it produces two spore types, an asexual (conidiomata) and sexual (ascomycota) spore.
 Controlling Cyclaneusma has presented a challenge as the disease can survive on both living and dead needles during the winter months.
 Effective management methods include planting new pines in non-shaded, well drainable soil as well as spraying fungicide.
-Cyclaneusma Needle Cast is an important fungal disease because it directly impacts the commercial value of decorative pines as well as lumber.
+Cyclaneusma needle cast is an important fungal disease because it directly impacts the commercial value of decorative pines as well as lumber.

 Hosts and symptoms

 Hosts

 Cyclaneusma primarily attacks Scots pines.
 Austrian white, Eastern white, and ponderosa pines are also among the infected.
 Young Scots pines have been infected in North Dakota, South Dakota, Nebraska, and Kansas in the US.
 There have also been many incidents in New Zealand.
 Cyclaneusma has been seen on ponderosa pines in North Dakota and Nebraska.
 During early autumn, needles within the interior of the infected tree begin to develop yellow spots.
 As the fall progresses and the temperature drops, the infected needles become darker while brown horizontal bands appear on the needles’ surface.
 From October until about May, off-white fruiting bodies called pseudothecia appear on the yellow needles.
 This is a macroscopic sign as the fruiting bodies swell with moisture making them visible to the naked eye.
 The yellowing of needles that occurs in early September actually leads to premature – or the first detection of – needle-cast which causes a stunted growth.
 The most infected needles are prematurely shed by December.
 Because the infected needles are within the interior of the tree, the newer needles on the outer surface of the pines are flushed green and resistant to the disease.
 However, the premature shedding of needles in the interior can extend outwards leading to a loss in overall growth.
 The distribution of Cyclaneusma is not uniform but scattered with symptomatic and unaffected trees in close proximity with one another.